 Coordinates release schedules across associated Technology Providers such that dependencies between Platforms and Products (where required) are respected.

-Ensure that release schedules adhere within reason to the Roadmaps coordinated the TCB.
+Ensure that release schedules adhere within reason to the Roadmaps coordinated by the TCB.
 Anticipated deviations, changes and delays will be reported back to the TCB for coordination and roadmap updates, where required.

 Coordinate software provisioning, whether direct EGI Software Provisioning or delegated to Technology Providers with the common goal of making platforms and components available in the EGI Software Repository (and its major component, the UMD).